AdamPuzio/panda/README.md

 ### Configuration

+Panda doesn't require any configuring to run, but it does allow for multi-tiered configuration.
+The order of implementation is:
+* `panda.config.js` or `panda.config.json` file
+* `.env` file
+* environmental variables in your command

+Note: values implemented later override previous values

+#### panda.config

-Panda doesn't need any configuring to run, but you can create a `panda.config.js` or `panda.config.json` file in your main directory.
+For the Panda configuration file, you can create a `panda.config.js` or `panda.config.json` file in your main directory.

 Here are the potential values, along with defaults: